potassco/viasp/docs/viasp/commandline.rst

 Clingraph
 ---------

 viASP can integrate clingraph visualizations.
-To do so, pass the path to a separte visualization program as an argument.
+To do so, pass the path to a separate visualization encoding as an argument.

 .. code-block:: bash